 Russian Federation

-Junior Researcher, Department of Internal Medicine with a Course in Immunology and Allergology, 6th-year student
+Junior Research Associate, Department of Internal Medicine with a Course in Immunology and Allergology, Student, Faculty of Pediatrics

 References